 If you wish to request a waiver of the mandatory Student Health Insurance fee and have not already done so, please go to the Health Center website at: http://engemannshc.usc.edu/insurance/ to complete the online waiver by the deadline.

 If you have not been charged and wish to be enrolled in the Student Health Insurance plan or you have questions, please contact the Student Health Insurance Office at firstname.lastname@example.org , or go to the Engemann Student Health Center website.
 The last day to purchase or show proof of health insurance may be found in the Schedule of Classes for each term (Spring 2014 deadline is 01/31/2014).

 If you have accepted a graduate assistant position (ie: you have signed and returned an offer letter), and your tuition or health fee award has not been credited to your student account, please remind your department that the settlement deadline is approaching.
 After talking with your department, if you need assistance, please submit an inquiry by visiting http://www.usc.edu/sfs/ga .
 You are still responsible for paying all other fees by the settlement deadline.

 The mandatory orientation fee assessed on your student account is for services provided by the Orientation Department to all entering students.
 This fee is in addition to any charges you may have paid if you attended an orientation program.

 USC Housing bills by semester rather than monthly.
 Rents will be charged to your student account at the beginning of each semester (May, August and December).
 For Fall and Spring terms USC's Payment Plan offers students the option to pay USC Housing rent with monthly payments.
-Electricity charges are assessed following the previous month's usage, and any damage charges are assessed after the student has moved out.
+Please note that electricity charges and any damage fees are assessed following the previous month's usage or after move-out, which may be after the student has moved out.
 Please contact Housing regarding any housing charges.